 Silas’s warehouse wasn’t large compared to the industrial ones that neighbored it, but it was still substantial.

-It also housed two rail engines, and four flat bed carriages.
+It also housed two rail engines, and four flatbed carriages.
 They were parked near the far opening.

 “Why has Silas Laramie got his own trains?”
 Anna asked.